lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-08-31-Ackermann-not-PR-I.md

 layout: post
 title:  "Ackermann's function is not primitive recursive, I"
 usemathjax: true
-tags: [examples, Isar, Ackermann's function]
+tags: [examples, Isar, recursion, Ackermann's function]
 ---

 A university-level course on computation theory will invariably cover [recursive functions](https://plato.stanford.edu/entries/recursive-functions/): the model of computation developed by Gödel and Kleene.